hendricius/the-bread-code/README.md

 ## Recipes with yeast

 The basic recipe is the source recipe from which the customized recipes inherit.
 I suggest starting baking the standard bread until you master it.
-Only then move on to further customizations.
+Only then move on to further customization.

 * [Basic bread](basics/basic-dough.md)